TosbackCgusBridge-Bot/CGUs-versions/Fisher-price/Privacy Policy.md

 *   Replacement parts
 *   Submit Product Ideas

-**\*Free shipping offer is valid on all orders and is viewable in your cart at checkout.
-No minimum purchase amount is required.
-Applies to standard shipping charges to U.S. addresses only.
-Canadian shipping charges, rush charges, and/or large item surcharges are additional.
-Offer expires at 6/4/2017 at 11:59 PM.
+**\*Free shipping offer is valid on orders totaling $50 or more after discounts and before shipping, handling, and/or taxes are added, and applies automatically at checkout.
+Must select Standard Shipping to qualify.
+Excludes shipments to Alaska, Hawaii, Canada, Puerto Rico, international, PO box and APO/FPO addresses.
+Offer expires at 11:59 PM ET on 12/31/2017.
 We reserve the right to change or discontinue this offer at any time.**

 Home for Fisher-Price Toys &.
 More | Use of this site signifies your acceptance of the terms and conditions of use. ©2017Mattel All Rights Reserved.